5 mins. read

 4. Can non-exercise activity replace cardio or strength training?

 While it does have benefits for health, fitness and weight loss, non-exercise activity cannot replace the benefits of more formal types of exercise.
-Strength training, for instance, increases bone density and can help reduce mortality, while high-intensity training can improve fitness, leading to better health.
+Strength training, for instance, increases bone density and can help increase longevity, while high-intensity training can improve fitness, leading to better health.
 Practices like Tai Chi and yoga improve balance, coordination and regulate the nervous system.

 5. Can non-exercise activity replace a healthy diet?